The Last Spritz

 CreedEDP

 Royal Oud is Creed's answer to the oud category, and it sits comfortably between mainstream-friendly and genuinely niche.
-Pink pepper, lemon, and bergamot open with brightness; angelica, cedar, and galbanum in the heart give it structure; the oud, sandalwood, and tonka base anchors the whole composition without ever turning medicinal.
+Pink pepper, lemon, and Sicilian bergamot open with brightness; cedar, angelica, and galbanum in the heart give it structure; a sandalwood-oud-musk base anchors the whole composition without ever turning medicinal.

 What separates this from the dozens of designer ouds is the polish.
 Most ouds at the designer price point feel synthetic or one-dimensional.
 Royal Oud has the smoothness of an actual luxury composition.
 It also wears more wearable than the name suggests, which makes it a good entry into the oud category for someone who finds Tom Ford Oud Wood too heavy.